nivmirkin/Classifying-Political-Bias-in-News-Articles-with-DistilBERT-and-LoRA/README.md

 ## Data

 This project uses a pre-existing dataset for training and evaluation.
-The dataset is sourced from the following paper:
+The dataset is sourced from [[BMGN20](#refrences)].

-- **Baly, Ramy, Da San Martino, Giovanni, Glass, James, Nakov, Preslav.** *We Can Detect Your Bias: Predicting the Political Ideology of News Articles*.
-Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP), EMNLP~'20, November 2020, pp. 4982--4991, Association for Computational Linguistics.[[BMGN20](#refrences)].

 #### The columns in the dataset
 - **ID**: Unique identifier for each news article.